xlladdins/xll/docs/Excel4MacrosH-P.md

 **HIDE**( )

-**Tip**   Hiding windows can speed up your macros.
+**Tip**&nbsp;&nbsp;&nbsp;Hiding windows can speed up your macros.
 You can switch to hidden windows with the ACTIVATE function.
 You can continue to use functions that refer to specific sheets, such as FORMULA and the GET functions, even when those sheets are hidden.

 **Related Function**

-UNHIDE   Displays a hidden window
+UNHIDE&nbsp;&nbsp;&nbsp;Displays a hidden window

 Return to [top](#H)